-The ingredients above – guaifenesin and dextromethorphan – are both listed as category C.
+The ingredients guaifenesin and dextromethorphan are both listed as category C.

-Often, the verdict on category C medications is this: if the benefit (i.e. finally being able to sleep without coughing yourself awake and/or avoiding a serious chest infection) outweighs the risk, it’s possible that your doctor would prescribe Mucinex during your pregnancy.
+Often, the verdict on category C medications is this: if the benefit (i.e. finally being able to sleep without coughing yourself awake and/or avoiding a serious chest infection) outweighs the risk, it’s possible that your doctor would prescribe Mucinex during your pregnancy despite potential risks.

 As with all cold and flu medications, like Mucinex, NyQuil, and Theraflu it’s important to ask your doctor directly before you take Mucinex during pregnancy.

-This isn’t just because of the category C risk, but also because there are so many different products on pharmacy shelves.
+This isn’t just because of the category C risk factor but also because there are so many different safer alternative products on pharmacy shelves.

 It’s really important to take the correct dose and avoid certain ingredients.

-While the guaifenesin and dextromethorphan in Mucinex are sometimes considered reasonably safe, that’s not the case for the common decongestant (a drug that helps unblock your nose), phenylephrine.
+While the guaifenesin and dextromethorphan in Mucinex are sometimes considered reasonably safe, that’s not such a straightforward case for pseudoephedrine.

-With this medication, there’s more evidence to show that it can cause a higher rate of birth differences, especially if it’s taken during the first trimester.
+It may be small, but there’s still more evidence to show that it can cause a higher rate of birth differences, especially if taken during the first trimester.

 Your doctor or pharmacist will help you avoid medications that contain this ingredient.

-- Keep an extra eye on medications that contain acetaminophen.
+Keep an extra eye on medications that contain acetaminophen.
 Acetaminophen (AKA paracetamol) is generally considered to be one of the safest drugs to take during pregnancy.
-But if you take two regular pills to treat your headache or fever, and then take a cold remedy that also contains acetaminophen, that’s too much for your liver to handle (the 24 hour max dose is 4 grams).
+But if you take two regular pills to treat your headache or fever, and then take a cold remedy that also contains acetaminophen, that might be too much for your liver to handle (the 24 hour max dose is 4 grams).

 Home remedies for a cough